 Other types include neuromuscular, congenital and degenerative scoliosis.

-Based on type of scoliosis, age of the patient, and severity of curvature the surgeons recommend either non-surgical or surgical treatment.
+Based on type of scoliosis, age of the patient, and severity of curvature the Dr Buckland recommend either non-surgical or surgical treatment.
 Non-surgical treatment includes periodical observation at 4 to 6 months intervals.
 If the curve is mild and patient has balanced patterns of malformation, it requires no treatment.
 Doctor will observe these changes by X-rays taken during the period of rapid growth.
 Braces or casts are used to control the compensatory curves that are adjacent to the congenital abnormality of vertebra to prevent them from worsening.

 Surgical options include: